-- and other course materials within the six-year review period. - Evidence of student learning (e.g. student exhibitions, presentation or publication beyond the classroom) - Graduate school acceptances; career and public service accomplishments of graduates - Evidence of innovative methods and effective use of technology in pedagogical practices - · Evidence of core and departmental assessment - Under the teacher/scholar model, regardless of scholarly/creative activities, the applicant cannot be successful with a record of conditional or unfavorable teaching.
+- Evidence of student learning (e.g. student exhibitions, presentation or publication beyond the classroom) - Graduate school acceptances; career and public service accomplishments of graduates - Evidence of innovative methods and effective use of technology in pedagogical practices - Evidence of core and departmental assessment - Under the teacher/scholar model, regardless of scholarly/creative activities, the applicant cannot be successful with a record of conditional or unfavorable teaching.